-If you’re an after-school mentoring program, chances are you know you need to assess.
+If you’re an after-school skill-building program, chances are you know you need to assess.
 But what, and how?

 As we reported in 5 Ways to Assess After-School Outcomes there are countless tools available in a variety of formats, and most are based on a particular philosophy as to what’s important to assess.